pluto/attest-integrations/README.md

 ## Overview

-`attest-integrations` is a project that provides integrations for to create web proofs with Pluto.
+`attest-integrations` is a project that provides integrations for creating web proofs with Pluto.

 ## Repository Structure